 Purpose

-While the fundamental concept of ensemble methods is simple, practical implementations often demand problem-specific modifications for success.
-Our workshop aims to bridge the expertise of specialists from various fields to investigate the foundations and interconnections of EnKF-related methods that have demonstrated effectiveness in diverse environments.
-In so doing, we strive to enhance the robustness and efficiency in applications.
-Beyond practical applications, this gathering also facilitates the exchange of innovative research ideas, methods, algorithms, and workflows with the potential to further enhance the performance of EnKF and related approaches.
+While the fundamental concepts of data assimilation methods are simple, practical implementations often demand problem-specific modifications for success.
+Our workshop aims to bridge the expertise of specialists from various fields to investigate the foundations and interconnections of ensemble, variational, and hybrid data assimilation methods, as well as new approaches in machine learning and AI, that have demonstrated effectiveness in diverse environments.
+In so doing, we strive to enhance robustness and efficiency in applications.
+Beyond practical applications, this gathering also facilitates the exchange of innovative research ideas, methods, algorithms, and workflows with the potential to further advance the performance and scope of data assimilation techniques.

 History